 Because creatine supplies you with the energy to work more intensely, your muscles are able to handle heavier loads than normal, which may lead to enhanced muscle building.
 In addition to increasing your short-term athletic work capacity, this supplement may assist your muscles in post-workout recovery.

 Weight gain is a common side effect of creatine supplementation, both in the form of added muscle bulk and in water weight, so if your fitness goal is to bulk up, adding creatine to your routine may help you increase your body mass.
+Just make sure you take it at the right time.
+Here’s the best time to take creatine.

 Downsides of Supplementation With Creatine